 Comprised of senior experts from IEA member governments, the Committee on Energy Research and Technology (CERT) considers effective energy technology and policies to improve energy security, encourage environmental protection and maintain economic growth.
-Under the guidance of the IEA Governing Board, the CERT oversees the technology forecasting, analyses and the research, development, demonstration and deployment (RDD&D) strategies of the IEA Secretariat, notably through its flagship publication, Energy Technology Perspectives, and the series of energy technology roadmaps.
+Under the guidance of the IEA Governing Board, the CERT oversees the technology forecasting, analyses and the research, development, demonstration and deployment (RDD&D) strategies of the IEA Secretariat, notably through its technology flagship publication, Energy Technology Perspectives, and the series of energy technology roadmaps.
 The CERT also provides guidance to its working parties and experts' groups to examine topics that address current energy technology, or technology policy, issues.

 Experts' groups and advisory boards